How can a lawyer defend you against a criminal charge of Assault in Texas?

 If you have been charged with Assault, you need to know that there are many ways in which you can defend against a conviction.
 We analyze some of these defenses below.

 No matter what the situation, it is crucial that you discuss your individual case with a criminal defense attorney–every case is different and requires a deep factual and legal analysis by a lawyer to craft your best defense.
-Please contact us to schedule a free consultation.
+Please contact us to schedule a consultation.